...

 If you or any family members owe the Australian Government money, you or they must have paid it back or have an approved arrangement in place to pay it back.

-Your immigration background will be taken into account when assessing your application, potentially impacting your eligibility for the visa if you’ve experienced visa cancellations or refusals.
+Your immigration background is taken into account when assessing your application, potentially impacting your eligibility for the visa if you’ve experienced visa cancellations or refusals.
 However, under certain conditions, you may still be able to apply for a permanent visa despite past visa cancellations or refusals.
-For more detailed information on this topic, refer to the document “Limitations on applications in Australia” (129KB PDF).

 If you’re 18 years or older, you’re required to fulfill the following criteria: